-Malawi secured sufficient resources to finance the ACTs, RDTs and LLINs required for 2020.
+Malawi secured sufficient resources to finance the ACTs, RDTs and LLINs required for 2021.
 Sufficient LLINs have been procured to achieve 100% operational coverage of the targeted at risk population.
 Malawi has scaled up iCCM.
 Malawi has carried out insecticide resistance monitoring since 2015 and has reported the results to WHO.
 The country has also developed an insecticide resistance monitoring and management plan.
-Malawi has significantly enhanced the tracking and accountability mechanisms for malaria with the development of the Malaria Control Scorecard.